dynup/kpatch/doc/patch-author-guide.md

 +KPATCH_POST_UNPATCH_CALLBACK(kpatch_post_unpatch_tcp_send_challenge_ack);
 ```

 Don't forget to protect access to the data as needed.
+Please note that mutexes
+and other sleeping locks can't be used from stop_machine context, so you will
+have to check if any locks protecting the data are already held and if so
+return an error from your callback function.

 Also be careful when upgrading.
 If patch A has a pre/post-patch callback which
 writes to X, and then you load patch B which is a superset of A, in some cases